Mutiny on the Bounty (1935 film): Plot

-Months later, Byam is married to Tehani, and Christian has married Maimiti and has a child with her, while the rest of the crew are enjoying their freedom on the island.
-After a long estrangement, Byam and Christian reconcile their friendship.
 However, when the British ship HMS Pandora is spotted approaching, Byam and Christian decide they must part ways.
 Byam and several crew members remain on the island for the ship to take them back to England, while Christian leads the remaining crew, his wife, and several Tahitian men and women back on board Bounty in search of a new island on which to seek refuge.

 Byam boards Pandora and, much to his surprise, discovers that Bligh is the captain.
 Bligh, who suspects that Byam was complicit in the mutiny, has him imprisoned for the remainder of the journey across the sea.

 Back in England, Byam is court-martialed and found guilty of mutiny.
-Before the court condemns him, Byam speaks of Bligh's cruel, dehumanising conduct aboard Bounty.
+Before the court condemns him, Byam speaks of Bligh's cruel, dehumanizing conduct aboard Bounty.
 Due to the intervention of his friend Sir Joseph Banks and Lord Hood, Byam is pardoned by King George III and allowed to resume his naval career at sea.

-Meanwhile, Christian has found Pitcairn, an uninhabited yet sustainable island that he believes will provide adequate refuge from the reach of the Royal Navy.
-After Bounty crashes on the rocks, Christian orders her to be burned.
+Meanwhile, Christian has found Pitcairn Island, an uninhabited yet sustainable island that he believes will provide adequate refuge from the reach of the Royal Navy.
+After deliberately crashing Bounty onto the rocks, Christian orders her to be burned to evade detection, planning to settle permanently there.